 The cannabis plant contains over 100 cannabinoids.
 THC and CBD are the two most commonly discussed cannabinoids.
-Legislators at both the state and federal level have started recognizing the therapeutic value of CBD and CBD oils, although the legal landscape surrounding CBD oils is far from straightforward for Texans who hope to use it.
+Legislators at both the state and federal level have started recognizing the therapeutic value of CBD and CBD oils, although the legal landscape surrounding CBD oils is far from straightforward for Texans who want use it.
 Some of the confusion surrounding CBD stems from recent legalization at the federal level and very limited legalization in Texas.
 People think since you can purchase CBD at almost any corner store in Texas, that it must be legal.
 Even elected district attorneys have different opinions about the legality of CBD oil in Texas.

 This article takes a look at the circumstances under which CBD oil is legal and the arguments some prosecutors are making to charge individuals who possess CBD oil in Texas.